 Students who arrive after the beginning of first period must report directly to the front office for a late pass in order to be admitted to class.
-If your child will be late, please provide him/her with a signed acknowledgement in the form of letter or email from the parent or guardian address, or personally sign them in at the office on arrival.
+If your child will be late, please provide him/her with a signed acknowledgement or personally sign them in at the office on arrival.

-Following the distinction between excused and unexcused absences described above, the Academy makes a distinction between cases of excused tardiness (e.g., due to a doctor's appointment, illness, or other unavoidable family business/transportation problems) and unexcused lateness to school (due to a student oversleeping or some other late start).
+Following the distinction between excused and unexcused absences described above, the Academy makes a distinction between cases of excused tardiness (e.g., due to a doctor's appointment, illness, or other family business) and unexcused accidental lateness to school (due to a student oversleeping, transportation problems, or some other late start).

-The school disapproves of the accumulation of all late arrivals to school, irrespective of the circumstances.
+The school disapproves of the accumulation of unexcused late arrivals to school, irrespective of the circumstances.
 Persistent first-period tardiness is highly disruptive of instruction and undermines student morale.
-On the fourth occasion that a student has a first-period tardy in a quarter, a detention will be issued to the student by the front office.
-For each subsequent first-period tardy in the quarter, another detention will be issued.
-When a student has received four detentions for tardiness in a quarter then he or she may receive an in-school suspension for a duration determined by the administration.
+On the third occasion that a student has an unexcused first-period tardy in a quarter, a detention will be issued to the student by the first-period teacher.
+For each subsequent unexcused first-period tardy in the quarter, another detention will be issued.
+When a student has received four detentions for tardiness in a quarter then he or she may receive an inschool suspension for a duration determined by the administration.